pierre-vigier/Perl6-Math-Matrix/README.md

 ### gist

 Limited tabular view, optimized for shell output.
 Just cuts off excessive columns that do not fit into standard terminal and also stops after 20 rows.
 Several dots will hint that something is missing.
-It is implicitly called when:
+It is implicitly called by say.
+For a full view use .Str

     say $matrix;      # output when matrix has more than 100 cells

     1 2 3 4 5 ..
     3 4 5 6 7 ..
     ...

-### full

-Full tabular view (all rows and columns) for the shell or file output.

-    say $matrix.full;

-    1 2 3 4 5 11 12 13 14 15 21 22 23 24 25
-    3 4 5 6 7 13 14 15 16 17 23 24 25 26 27
-    5 6 7 8 9 15 16 17 18 19 25 26 27 28 29

 ### perl